Sustainability on campus

 Every year we complete the Green Impact which is an accreditation from NUS.
 Where we showcase all the campaigns and schemes we use to promote green initatives and encourage people to live a little more sustainably.

 You also can help by donating any unwanted or unloved bras to our Bra Bank, so they can be recycled and raise vital money for pioneering breast cancer research instead of ending up in a landfill.
 You can also help Beauty Banks put an end to hygiene poverty with our Give To Refresh Campaign, in conjunction with the University.
-To donate bras and beauty projects or recylce your batteries, visit our Donation Station on the ground floor, North Wing at the High Wycombe Campus.
+To donate bras and beauty products or recylce your batteries, visit our Donation Station on the ground floor, North Wing at the High Wycombe Campus.

 If you're looking to pick up something new for your student flat, pop in to Bucks New Usage and help us create a circular economy on campus.

 This year our sports captains have been wearing the rainbow armbands and laces as an ongoing pledge against discrimination within any sport.
-In addition, Rainbow Laces were sold at our Varsity event in March of which proceeds went to RAG.

 Although it’s called Green Impact, it’s not just about planting trees or getting your recycling in order, sustainability is a lot more than that, touching on issues of equality, community, curriculum reform, campaigning and much more.
 Our vision is that through sustainability initiatives on campus alongside the content of the taught curriculum, students will graduate from higher education being equipped to deal with the global challenges we currently face.